Participating Ethnographic and World Cultures Museums and other project partners

 The Museo Preistorico Etnografico “Luigi Pigorini” of Rome first opened in 1876.
 It is one of the four museums under the aegis of the Museo delle Civiltà, that in September 2016 merged archaeologic, ethnographic, folk tradition, and artistic collections from the Neolithic to 19th century.
 Its mission is to raise awareness of the world’s diversity, and to open up new public spaces fostering the dialogue of multicultural Europe.

 Leads: Rosa Anna Di Lella and Loretta Paderni

-The Research Center for Material Culture (RCMC), founded and headed by Wayne Modest, is a flagship research institute within the Nationaal Museum van Wereldculturen in the Netherlands, run by Stijn Schoonderwoerd.
+The Research Center for Material Culture (RCMC), headed by Henrietta Lidchi, is a flagship research institute within the Nationaal Museum van Wereldculturen in the Netherlands, run by Marieke van Bommel and Wayne Modest.
 RCMC's role is to research ethnographic collections, but also interrogate the very role of ethnographic museums in society-building.

 Lead: Wayne Modest

 The Slovenski etnografski muzej is the principal museum of ethnology in Slovenia.
 It was established to present traditional culture as well as mass and pop culture in Slovenia and the Slovene diaspora, and also to interpret and display artefacts from non-European cultures.

 Lead: Tina Palaić

 Photo: Blaž Zupančič

 The Världskulturmuseet, Sweden is a governmental authority composed of four museums in two cities: The Museum of World Culture in Gothenburg and the Museum of Far Eastern Antiquities, Museum of Mediterranean and Near Eastern Antiquities and the Museum of Ethnography in Stockholm.